MRLinares/Election_Analysis/README.md

 – Software: Python 3.9.12, Visual Studio Code 1.70.0

-## Summary
+## Results

 Analysis of the election show:

 – There were 369,711 total votes cast

 Three candidates:
-    – Charles Casper Stockham
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Charles Casper Stockham
-    – Diana DeGette\
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Diana DeGette\
-    – Raymon Anthony Doane
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Raymon Anthony Doane

 Three counties:\
-    – Jefferson\
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Jefferson\
-    – Denver\
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Denver\
-    – Arapahoe
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Arapahoe

 The results were:

-  – Stockham received 23% of the vote with 85,213 votes\
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Stockham received 23% of the vote with 85,213 votes\
-  – DeGette received 73.8% of the vote with 272,892 votes\
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; DeGette received 73.8% of the vote with 272,892 votes\
-  – Doane received 3.1% of the vote with 11, 606 votes
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Doane received 3.1% of the vote with 11, 606 votes

 Making Diana DeGette the landslide victor with 73.8% of the vote (272,892 of 369,711)

-  – Jefferson county had 10.5% of the total voter turnout with 38,855 voters\
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Jefferson county had 10.5% of the total voter turnout with 38,855 voters\
-  – Denver county had 82.8% of the total voter turnout with 306,055 voters\
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Denver county had 82.8% of the total voter turnout with 306,055 voters\
-  – Arapahoe county had 6.7% of the total voter turnout with 24,801 voters
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Arapahoe county had 6.7% of the total voter turnout with 24,801 voters

 Making Denver county the largest representation out of the participating counties.

-## Challenge Overview

-## Challenge Summary
+## Summary

+Given that the algorithm is able to process over a million data points (Ballot ID, County info, and Candidate info) in fractions of a second, I am confident this program can handle future elections within the state of Colorado and beyond.
+With just a few adjustments in the code, I know that this algorithm can handle scale.

+With files containing comma separated values, such as the list provided with the election data, my algorithm can grab information from any column on a spreadsheet and tally up quantity.